microsoft/ELL/docs/tutorials/Getting-started-with-image-classification-in-cpp/index.md

 ## Download a pretrained model

-Download this [compressed ELL model file](https://github.com/Microsoft/ELL-models/raw/master/models/ILSVRC2012/d_I224x224x3CMCMCMCMCMCMC1AS/d_I224x224x3CMCMCMCMCMCMC1AS.ell.zip) into the directory.
+Download this [compressed ELL model file](https://github.com/Microsoft/ELL-models/raw/master/models/ILSVRC2012/d_I224x224x3CMCMCMCMCMCMC1AS/d_I224x224x3CMCMCMCMCMCMC1AS.ell.zip) into your directory.
 The model file contains a pretrained Deep Neural Network for image classification and is one of the models available from the [ELL gallery](/ELL/gallery).
 (The file's long name indicates the Neural Network's architecture.)
 Save the file locally as **model.ell.zip**.

 ```shell
 curl --location -o model.ell.zip https://github.com/Microsoft/ELL-models/raw/master/models/ILSVRC2012/d_I224x224x3CMCMCMCMCMCMC1AS/d_I224x224x3CMCMCMCMCMCMC1AS.ell.zip